jch/jch.github.io/src/2025-05-07-monthly-finance-night.md

 I check our finances on the first of the month.
 It's frequent enough for details to be easy to look up, but infrequent enough to be on mind.
 I use PersonalCapital to aggregate spending across different accounts.
 I like to export to CSV because account syncing breaks occasionaly or I fat-finger something and lose history.
 I use [an app I made](https://jch.app) to review spending.

-* Open up doc with monthly notes
+* Open up doc with monthly notes, sorted newest first
   * Recurring items: pay things not on autopay, one time payments
   * Last month: follow up on notes. e.g. Did locksmith get reimbursed?
   * Current month: write down dates and notes for anything that needs referencing. e.g. 4/1 paid estimated tax $X,XXX